andreamalvetta/web-components/README.md

 LitElement starter built with webpack and modern tools

-This project has been created using the following repo as reference: https://github.com/web-padawan/polymer3-webpack-starter
+This project has been created using the following repo as reference:<br>
+https://github.com/web-padawan/polymer3-webpack-starter

 ## To-Do List